-For marketing and information purposes of M&G. In Spain the M&G Investment Funds are registered for public distribution under Art.
-15 of Act 35/2003 on Collective Investment Schemes as follows: M&G. Investment Funds (1) reg., no 390, M&G. Investment Funds (2) reg., no 601, M&G Investment Funds (3) reg., no 391, M&G. Investment Funds (5) reg., no 972, M&G. Investment Funds (7) reg., no 541, M&G. Investment Funds (9) reg., no 930, M&G. Global Macro Bond Fund reg., no 100, M Information Document, annual or interim Investment Report and Financial Statements, are available free of charge, in paper form, from the ACD: M&G Securities Limited, Laurence Pountney Hill, London, EC4R OHH, GB; or one of the following - the Luxembourg paying agent: Société Générale Bank & Trust SA, Centre operational 28-32, place de la Gare L-1616 Luxembourg; the Danish paying agent: Nordea Bank Danmark A/S Issuer Services, Securities Services, Hermes Hus, Helgeshøj Allé 33, Postbox 850, DK-0900, Copenhagen C, Denmark; Allfunds Bank, Calle Estafeta, No 6 Complejo Plaza de la Fuente, La Moraleja, 28109, Alcohendas, Madrid, Spain; or from the Swedish paying agent: Nordea Bank AB (publ), Smålandsgatan 17, 105 71 Stockholm, Sweden.
-For Italy, they can also be obtained on the website: www.mandgitalia.it For Ireland, they are available in English language and can also be obtained from the Irish facilities agent, Société Générale SA, Dublin Branch, 3rd Floor IFSC House - The IFSC Dublin 1, Ireland.
+For marketing and information purposes by M&G.In Spain the M&G Investment Funds are registered for public distribution under Art.
+15 of Act 35/2003 on Collective Investment Schemes as follows: M&G Investment Funds (1) reg. no 390, M&G Investment Funds (2) reg. no 601, M&G Investment Funds (3) reg. no 391, M&G Investment Funds (5) reg. no 972, M&G Investment Funds (7) reg. no 541, M&G Investment Funds (9) reg. no 930, M&G Investment Funds (12) reg. no 931, we a Investment funds (5) reg. no 932, we a Investment funds (7) reg. no 941, we a Investment funds (5) reg. no 950, we a Investment funds (7) reg. no 1050, me a Investment funds (7) reg. no 1051, the collective investment schemes referred to in this document (the "Schemes") are open-ended investment companies with variable capital, incorporated in England and Wales in respect of M&G Investment Funds and in Luxembourg in respect of M&G (Lux) Investment Funds.
+Société Générale, Paris, Zurich Branch, Talacker 50, P.O.
+Box 5070, 8021 Zurichacts as the Swiss representative of the Schemes (the "Swiss Representative") and acts as their Swiss paying agent.
+This information is not an offer or solicitation of an offer for the purchase of investment shares in one of the Funds referred to herein.
+Purchases of a Fund should be based on the current Prospectus.
+The Instrument for the purchase of investment shares in one of the Funds referred to herein.
+Purchases of a Fund should be based on the current Prospectus.
+The Instrument of Incorporation, Prospectus, Key Investor Information Document, annual or interim Investment Report and Financial Statements, are available free of charge, in paper form, from the ACD: M&G Securities Limited, Laurence Pountney Hill, London, EC4R OHH, GB; or one of the following - the Luxembourg paying agent: Société Générale Bank & Trust SA, Centre operational 28-32, place de la Gare L-1616 Luxembourg; the Danish paying agent: Nordea Bank Danmark AVS Issuer Services, Securities Services, Hermes Hus, Helgeshøj Allé 33, Postbox 850, DK-0900, Copenhagen C, Denmark; M&G International Investments Switzerland AG; the Swiss Representative in Zurich; Alfiunds Bank, Calle Estafeta, No 6 Complejo Plaza de la Fuente, La Moraleja, 28109, Alcobendas, Madrid, Spair; or from the Swedish paying agent: Nordea Bank AB (publ), Smålandsgatan 17, 105 71 Stockholm, Sweden.
+For Italy, they can also be obtained form the Irish farland, they are available in English language and can also be obtained from the Irish facilities agent; Société Générale SA, Dublin Branch, 3rd Floor IFSC House - The IFSC Dublin 1, Ireland.
+For Greece, they are available in English, except the Key Investor Information Document/s which is available in Greek, from the Greek Representative: Eurobank Ergasias SA.
+8, Othonos Street, 10557 Athens.
 Before subscribing you should read the Prospectus and the Key Investor Information Document, which include investment risks relating to these funds.
-The information contained herein is not a substitute for independent advice.
+The formation and subalt read in investment risks relating to these funds.
+The Information ontained herein is not a substitute for independent advice.
 This financial promotion is issued by M&G Securities Limited (registered in England, No. 90776), authorised and regulated by the Financial Conduct Authority in the UK.
 Registered office: Laurence Pountney Hill, London EC4R OHH.
-This financial promotion is up to date with MiFID.